 How to begin practicing hand independence:

 Before you sit down to practice, remind yourself why you're doing it.
 Write it down.
 Say it out loud:

 "I am practicing today because I want to learn how to develop hand independence."

-Most pianists overlook this important step, but it can be surprisingly powerful.
+Most pianists overlook this important step.
+Big mistake.

 Many pianists will try shortcuts such as:

 - Strengthening their fingers.